 More Than Just Nails: with the exhibition Uecker, the Kunstsammlung Nordrhein-Westfalen in Düsseldorf examines the richly faceted work of the artist Günther Uecker (*1930).
 Going beyond the world-renowned nail reliefs, this focused selection of important work ensembles documents Uecker's inexhaustible energy since the era of the international avant-garde movement ZERO, which blazed new paths in art during the 1950-60s in Düsseldorf as well.
 With approximately 60 works drawn from five decades and ranging from large-scale installations to drawings, the exhibition Uecker will be on view at the K20 Grabbeplatz to May 10, 2015.

 Suspended more than 25 meters above the piazza of the K21 is Tomás Saraceno‘s gigantic installation in orbit.
 This steel wire construction spans the museum‘s vast glass cupola on three different levels.
 Positioned within this net structure, which encompasses altogether 2500 m², are half a dozen „spheres“ – inflated spheres having diameters up to 8.5 meters.
 Visitors have access to this transparent installation, and can move freely between the spheres on all three levels.
 The installation will be extended until the end of the year 2015.
-Please note that installation will be closed for visitors due to technical maintenance work from 6 April to 5 May, 2015!
+Please note that installation will be closed for visitors due to technical maintenance work from until 26 May, 2015!

 A new project was launched with #32 by Kunstsammlung Nordrhein-Westfalen in February 2014: A digital magazine, and ambitious platform for art, culture, and the Kunstsammlung Nordrhein-Westfalen.
 Found in #32 starting will be texts, interviews, essays, photos, and videos on themes related to the Kunstsammlung Nordrhein-Westfalen – and beyond. “making of” provides readers with glimpses behind the scenes of our exhibitions and projects. “artists, live” is devoted to our creative personalities.
 But we are also on the move internationally for our readers: in “worldwide,” we visit museums and artists around the world.
 The section entitled “scouting” offers enthralling insights into the national and international art scenes.
 The website is avalaible in English language.